dimchansky/dcs-hmd/README.md

 4. If you have multiple monitors, run `dcs-hmd.exe` on the monitor where you want the helmet-mounted display (HMD) to appear.

 5. Run DCS World in **borderless windowed mode**, and select the Ka-50 helicopter mission.

+## Uninstall

+To uninstall all scripts that were installed with the `-i` flag, you can use the `-u` flag followed by the path to your DCS scripts directory (usually `%USERPROFILE%/Saved Games/DCS.openbeta/Scripts`).
+For example:

+    dcs-hmd.exe -u "%USERPROFILE%/Saved Games/DCS.openbeta/Scripts"

+This will delete all installed scripts and update the `Export.lua` file.

+## Troubleshooting

+If you encounter any problems while using DCS-HMD, please follow these steps to help me solve the issue more quickly:

+1. Run `dcs-hmd.exe` with the `-v` flag to print version information.
+This will display information such as the version number, build time, and Git hash.

+       dcs-hmd.exe -v

+2. Copy the version information and include it when [reporting the issue](https://github.com/dimchansky/dcs-hmd/issues) on GitHub.

+3. Provide a detailed description of the problem, including any error messages or logs.

+By providing this information, it will help me understand which version of the software is installed and which version of the code may be causing the problem.